bradtraversy/property-pulse-nextjs/README.md

 This is the main project from my [Next 14 From Scratch Course](https://www.traversymedia.com/nextjs-from-scratch)

+This is the second iteration of the app/course that uses server actions instead of API routes.

 The `_theme_files` folder contains the pure HTML files with Tailwind classes.

 <img src="/public/images/screen.jpg" />